jonassibbesen/vgrna-project-paper/process_data/README.md

 ## Processing the raw data

-Each script includes a header with input and output file variables that should be set before running the scripts.
+Each script includes a header with input and output file variables.
+These variables should be set before running the scripts.
 The number of threads can be set using `CPU`.

 Note that the Docker image suggested is not necessarily the same version of the container that was used in the paper.
-For information on which version was used exactly see scripts and log files in the [originals](https://github.com/jonassibbesen/vgrna-project-paper/tree/main/originals) folder.
+For information on which exact version was used see log files in the [originals](https://github.com/jonassibbesen/vgrna-project-paper/tree/main/originals) folder.